-" THE NEW GREAT ESCAPE "
+" THE GREAT ESCAPE "

 The beams from the yards flood lights are still seperated by the bars on my cage, and my relic of a clock radio tells me it's almost 5am.
-I don't even remember where I got it from anymore, but it's exactly like the one my Mother had on her nightstand decades ago, you know the one, right next to the Lamp and Ashtray.
+I don't even remember where I got it from anymore, but it's exactly like the one my Mother had on her nightstand decades ago, you know the one, right next to the lamp and ashtray.

 Plug in the already filled hot pot and slip the earbuds in as I turn on my outdated walkman.
 If a decent tune is on maybe my morning will start right, but I would rather listen to a commercial hawking rogaine instead of hearing that god forsaken count bell.
 It goes off every day at exactly 5:20am that same bell that signaled class was over rings for a full minute.
 I can't stand to listen to it anymore, but I know if my radio is at the right volume I won't have to.